RadialDevGroup/ombudsman/processes/KICKOFF.md

 1. Access

   - Get and configure relevant access
+    - For Mobile, developer lead must be granted access to both Android and iOS.
+See [this process](https://github.com/RadialDevGroup/Policy/blob/master/processes/MOBILE.md)
   - Generate and exchange relevant key files
   - Review existing assets, tools and code